It’s easy to get started with Infinispan. All you need is Java, dependency management tooling, and either the Infinispan server or core libraries.

 jboss-ga-repository, is included in your Maven settings.

-Open a terminal window and navigate to a directory where you
+Open a terminal window in the directory where you want to create project files.

 Generate projects from Infinispan archetypes with the following command: